catlinman/neko-config-origin/README.md

 - Random trash and testing (garble)
 	- Won't be listing anything about this because it's not important.
+    - Mostly deprecated as I switched to Processing for these kinds of things.

 For a full listing as well as further information please take a look at the README.md files in the given subfolders.